-Why a grain free granola?
+Why a grain-free granola?

 In both cases, it is important to stay away from gluten to avoid unpleasant or dangerous side effects: malnutrition, lactose intolerance, anemia, osteoporosis, kidney stones, etc. Learn more about celiac disease and gluten.

-Grain free granola: Skeptics and dietetics
+Grain-free granola: Skeptics and healthy diets

-The Nutbrown grain free granola product line and its qualities
+The Nutbrown grain-free granola line

 Like other nuts, the almond contains unsaturated fatty acids, proteins, vitamins or minerals that would prevent cardiovascular diseases, certain cancers, Parkinson’s disease and even strengthen cognitive abilities.
 We can clearly call it a superfood!
 Learn more.